-Wild weather: Fallen trees in Auckland's Mt Wellington damage three power poles
+Wild weather: 25,000 homes and businesses without power, fallen trees in Auckland

 A Fire and Emergency spokeswoman said damage to three power poles and a car was reported.

-A Vector spokeswoman said power was now back on in the area.
+A Vector spokeswoman said power was now back on in that area.

-"For community safety reasons, we shut down power to the area for around an hour, to allow for crews to arrive on site and assess what had happened," she said.
+"For community safety reasons, we shut down power to the area, for around an hour, to allow for crews to arrive on site and assess what had happened," she said.

-Metservice meteorologist Lewis Ferris said Auckland was currently under a strong wind watch, and in the hour leading up to 3.30pm the strongest gust recorded near the site was 78km/h.
+MetService meteorologist Lewis Ferris said Auckland was currently under a strong wind watch, and in the hour leading up to 3.30pm the strongest gust recorded near the site was 78km/h.

 Read More